soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/enable-mailbox-auditing.md

 For a complete list of mailbox actions, including actions that are available but aren't included in the set of default actions, see the [Mailbox auditing actions](#mailbox-auditing-actions) section in this article.

 > [!IMPORTANT]
-> If you have explicitly configured the mailbox actions to audit for any logon type prior to mailbox auditing on-by-default being turned on for organization, then the existing configuration for the mailbox will take precedence and won't be overwritten by the default mailbox actions described in this section.
+> If you have explicitly configured the mailbox actions to audit for any logon type prior to mailbox auditing on by default being turned on for organization, then the existing configuration for the mailbox will take precedence and won't be overwritten by the default mailbox actions described in this section.
 If at any time you want to revert to the default mailbox actions, you can do that by running the Set-Mailbox -DefaultAuditSet command.
 See the [Restore the default mailbox actions](#restore-the-default-mailbox-actions) section in this article.

 ### Verify that default mailbox actions are being logged for each logon type

-With the release of mailbox auditing on-by-default, a new mailbox property named *DefaultAuditSet* has been added.
+With the release of mailbox auditing on by default, a new mailbox property named *DefaultAuditSet* has been added.
 This property indicates whether or not the default mailbox actions (managed by Microsoft) are being audited for each logon type for the specified mailbox.
 You can run the following command to display the values of this property:

 ```
 Get-Mailbox <username> | FL DefaultAuditSet
 ```

 A value of `Admin, Delegate, Owner` indicates that the default mailbox actions for all three logon types are being audited and that an administrator in your organization *has not* changed the actions for any logon type.
-Note this is the default state after mailbox auditing on-by-default is initially provisioned in your organization.
+Note this is the default state after mailbox auditing on by default is initially provisioned in your organization.

 If an administrator in your organization has changed the mailbox actions that are audited for a logon type (by using the **Set-Mailbox** cmdlet with the *AuditAdmin*, *AuditDelegate*, or *AuditOwner* parameters), then the value for the DefaultAuditSet property will be different that the default.
 For example, a value of `Owner` indicates that the only the default mailbox actions for the mailbox owner are being audited, and that the actions for `Delegate` and  `Admin` have been changed.
 If there are no values displayed for the DefaultAuditSet property (also called a *null* value) then the mailbox actions for all three logon types have been changed.